Surfing in Australia: History

 Surfing was brought to Australia in 1915 by Hawaiian Duke Kahanamoku.
 He demonstrated this ancient Hawaiian board riding technique at Freshwater (or Harbord) in Sydney, New South Wales.
 Kahanamoku's board is now on display in the northeast end of the Freshwater Surf lifesaving club, Sydney, Australia.

+In the 1950s, surfing was so popular that the Australian Government put laws in place in an attempt to curb surfing during working hours.
+The laws were removed after they resulted in more people surfing than usual.

 In 1956, a team of lifeguards from the US introduced Malibu boards to Australia.

 In the 1960s, Australian surfboard designer Bob McTavish invented the V-bottom surfboard, which is considered instrumental to the development of shortboard surfing.

-Australia has produced multiple ASP world champions, such as Wayne Bartholomew, Tom Carroll, Barton Lynch, Damien Hardman, Mark Occhilupo, Mick Fanning, Joel Parkinson, Stephanie Gilmore, Layne Beachley, Wendy Botha, Pauline Menczer, Chelsea Georgeson, Sally Fitzgibbons and Mark Richards.
+Australia has produced many Association of Surfing Professionals (ASP) world champions, such as Wayne Bartholomew, Tom Carroll, Barton Lynch, Damien Hardman, Mark Occhilupo, Mick Fanning, Joel Parkinson, Stephanie Gilmore, Layne Beachley, Wendy Botha, Pauline Menczer, Chelsea Georgeson, Sally Fitzgibbons, and Mark Richards.

 The World Surf League incorporates three major championship titles held in Australia: the Quiksilver Pro Gold Coast, Rip Curl Pro Bells Beach, and the Drug Aware Margaret River Pro.

-One of the most successful Australian surfers, Mick Fanning, has won four titles at Bells Beach, earning him the number one spot in the surfing ranks.
+One of the most successful Australian surfers, Mick Fanning, has won four titles at Bells Beach, Victoria, earning him the number one spot in the surfing ranks.

+Popular beaches

+Australia is renowned as one of the world's premier surfing destinations.
+There are many popular surfing beaches around the continent, including Noosa main beach and Snapper Rocks in Queensland, and Cape Woolamai in Victoria.

+No surfing is possible in many parts of northern Australia due to coral reefs subduing waves.
+Modern surfboard design has been shaped by both Australian and Californian developments.